-After about five years of photographing regularly, you may think that now’s a good time to turn an avocation into a vocation – in other words – deciding to pursue a disciplined pursuit on a daily basis with the possibility of mastering a craft and being paid well for your work.
+After about five years of photographing regularly, you may think that now’s a good time to turn an avocation into a vocation – in other words – making the decision to pursue a disciplined pursuit on a daily basis with the possibility of mastering a craft and being paid well for your work.

 Most of those who reach this threshold will have created enough images in that time period to feel pretty good about their work.
 That’s natural.
 Some of those images may be the best work you ever do!
 So start early and constantly practice.

 Next, for those who have enough self-esteem (and savings), there may actually come a time when considering the idea of taking such a huge leap of faith and quitting your day job to pursue your dream job seems prudent.

 Please be prepared.
 If you decide to actually make the leap to being a full-time professional, you will now have to perform 100%, on demand, every time, time after time, and constantly exceed your client’s expectations.

 Are you willing to sacrifice what most people believe is a reliable income for something else?
 Do you always feel the desire to push the envelope until you create an image you are really proud of?
 The resilient ones will eventually attract the attention of clients who value greatness.
 That could take another five to ten years.
-If it happens, then welcome to the club.
+If that happens, then welcome to the club.

-In the end, the only way you will become even better, is to be humble, insatiably curious and constantly have the desire to develop the gifts you have been given and work hard to achieve your full potential.
+In the end, the only way you will become even better, is to be humble, insatiably curious and constantly desire to develop the gifts you have been given and work hard to achieve your full potential.
 Feel fortunate that you have this predicament!

 BIG PHOTO TIPS: If a “master photographer” (whoever that is), agrees to meet with you for coffee or a drink….